sjtalkar/milestone2_waterwells_deepnote/doc/etl/squaring_townships.md

 !["Final squared Township shapes"](../images/squared_townships.jpg)

-Note that for townships on the outer regions of the San Joaquin Valley (e.g. "Township 3" above) we do not try to expand the shape to the full township surface.
-Such an operation would be irrelevant as the objective is not to have the shape fully match township boundaries but have 1 shape per township which ensure that we properly filter all the San Joaquin Valley data in the correct townships.
+Note that for Township-Ranges on the outer regions of the San Joaquin Valley (e.g. "Township 3" above) we do not try to expand the shape to the full township surface.
+Such an operation would be irrelevant as the objective is not to have the shape fully match township boundaries but have 1 shape per township which ensure that we properly filter all the San Joaquin Valley data in the correct Township-Ranges.

 ## Result
 The original San Joaquin Valley TRS dataset from the L.A.
 Times contains the following Township-Ranges: